Home Office

 Why Most Dual Laptop Stands Fail

-- Wobbling — Cheap stands with narrow bases tip over when you bump the desk
+1. Wobbling — Cheap stands with narrow bases tip over when you bump the desk.
+One Reddit user described their $15 stand as "a catapult for my MacBook."

-- Wrong fit — Slots too narrow for MacBook Pro 16" or too wide for MacBook Air
+3. Wrong fit — Slots too narrow for the 16" Pro (0.66" thick), or so wide your MacBook Air rattles around like a loose tooth.

 The 5 Best Dual Laptop Stands